Jkpowershell/form_automation/README.md

 # form_automation
-This is a basic code to automatically input data into Google Forms to prevent needs to submit the result a lot of times.
+This is a basic code creating on Google Colaboratory to automatically input data into Google Forms to prevent the needs to submit the result repetitively.